wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.0.1 =
+* Added a third party server to handle the App.net OAuth.

 = 1.0 =
 * First version.
 Enjoy!